 While the original design called for seven cell blocks to emerge from the central hub, there ended up being over a dozen.
 And though the original plan also called for single-story cell blocks, later adjustments had to be made.
 Due to limited capacity, architects started designing two-story blocks, and sometimes even three.

 Around 7 or 8 of the old cellblocks can be visited today, while the rest are inaccessible.
-But peering the the opening in the metal bars, I could get a pretty decent view.
+But by peering through the opening in the metal bars, I could get a pretty decent view.

 Next, I walked down Cell Block 4.
 Unlike Cell Block 1, where many of the cells had been refurbished to resemble their original state, these appeared to have been left untouched for decades.
 And peering into these derelict old prison cells, I was overcome with an eerie feeling.